milkmansson/toit-ina219/README.md

 below still hold, although "bus voltage" would then refer to whatever is wired to VBUS.

-- **read-shunt-voltage:** The voltage drop across the shunt: Vshunt = IN+ − IN−.
+- `read-shunt-voltage`: The voltage drop across the shunt: Vshunt = IN+ − IN−.
+  Given in Volts
-- **read-bus-voltage:** The "load node" voltage.
+- `read-bus-voltage`: The "load node" voltage.
 If VBUS is not tied to IN−, the function returns whatever VBUS is wired to.
+Given in Volts.
-- **read-supply-voltage:** The upstream/source voltage *before* the shunt (Vsupply ≈ Vbus + Vshunt = (voltage at IN−) + (IN+ − IN−) = voltage at IN+.
+- `read-supply-voltage`: The upstream/source voltage *before* the shunt (Vsupply ≈ Vbus + Vshunt = (voltage at IN−) + (IN+ − IN−) = voltage at IN+.
+Given in Volts.
-- **read-shunt-current:** The current through the shunt and load load, in amps.
+- `read-shunt-current`: The current through the shunt and load load, in amps.
 Internally, the chip uses a calibration constant set from the configured shunt resistor value.
+Given in Amps.
 Caveats:
   - Accurate only if shunt value in code matches the physical shunt.
   - Choose appropriate averaging/conversion time for scenario.
-- **read-load-power:** Power delivered to the load, in watts.
+- `read-load-power`: Power delivered to the load, in watts.
 Caveats:
   - Because Vbus is after the shunt, this approximates power at the load (not at the source).
   - Depends on correct calibration.
 (Calibration values are care of in this